BenSchZA/wattie-whatsapp-bot/README.md

-# Wattie WhatsApp bot - selenium-whatsapp
+# Wattie the WhatsApp bot

+**This repository is a work in progress open source project.
+It is in the process of being migrated from a closed source project.**

+Certain code has been cleaned using the [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) - here you will see **REMOVED**.

 ---